Supporting Your Feedback Response Rates

 - Include Your Feedback open and closing dates in your syllabus, course calendar, and/or OWL site.

-- Select a date near the end of the evaluation period and add "Follow the link in your email or log in to feedback.uwo.ca and complete your Questionnaire on Courses and Teaching" as an optional, ungraded homework assignment on your syllabus, course calendar, and/or OWL calendar.
-If you are unsure how to add assignments to OWL, first add the Assignments tool to your OWL site (go to Edit Tools ) and then visit this site for more information on creating an assignment
+- Select a date near the end of the feedback period and add "Follow the link in your email or log in to feedback.uwo.ca and complete your Questionnaire on Courses and Teaching" as an optional, ungraded homework assignment on your syllabus, course calendar, and/or OWL calendar.
+If you are unsure how to add assignments to OWL, visit this site for more information on creating an assignment

 - Ask student leaders, Chairs, and/or Deans to visit your class to talk to students about the importance and process of completing Your Feedback questionnaires.
 Follow up their visit with a discussion of why you believe questionnaire feedback is important and how it has been used in your own teaching and courses.

-- Prepare students to fill out the questionnaire by sharing the questions with them, discussing what it is they are intended to evaluate, and the criteria for evaluation within your discipline, (e.g., why certain forms of assessment are more appropriate than others, how ideas can be connected throughout a course).
+- Prepare students to fill out the questionnaire by sharing the questions with them, discussing what it is they are intended to provide feedback on, and the criteria for feedback within your discipline, (e.g., why certain forms of assessment are more appropriate than others, how ideas can be connected throughout a course).